 - Cauliflower rice: Feel free to use cauliflower rice for low carb peppers.
 No need to saute it and if frozen, no need to thaw.
 Same amount.

-- Rice: Any cooked rice like white, brown, purple or wild works.
+- Rice: Any cooked rice like Instant Pot brown rice, Instant Pot long grain white rice, Instant Pot jasmine rice or Instant Pot basmati rice, purple rice or wild works.
 It has to be cooked though.